drawdejohn/rock-paper-scissors/README.md

 # Rock-Paper-Scissors Game
 ## Overview
-This is a simple rock-paper-scissors game built with JavaScript.
-The purpose of this project is to demonstrate my understanding of basic JavaScript concepts, such as DOM manipulation and event handling.
+A simple rock-paper-scissors game built with HTML and JavaScript to demonstrate basic concepts such as DOM manipulation and event handling.

+## Live App
+You can play the game online by clicking [here](https://edwardjohnfelicia.github.io/rock-paper-scissors/)

 ## How to Play
-To play the game, simply click on one of the three buttons: Rock, Paper, or Scissors.
-The computer will randomly choose its move, and the winner will be determined based on the rules of the game.

-The first player to reach a score of 5 will be declared the winner.
-If you want to start a new game, simply refresh the page.
+To play the game, click on one of the three buttons: Rock, Paper, or Scissors.
+The computer randomly chooses its move, and the winner is determined based on the game's rules.
+The first player to reach a score of 5 wins the game.
+To start a new game, refresh the page.

 ## Technologies Used
-This project was built using HTML and JavaScript.

-## How to Run the Game
-To run the game, simply download the files and open the index.html file in your web browser.
-Alternatively, you can play the game online by clicking on the following link: [Rock-Paper-Scissors Game](https://edwardjohnfelicia.github.io/rock-paper-scissors/)
+* HTML
+* JavaScript

+## Features
+* Random computer selection
+* Score tracking
+* Declaration of winner
+* Reset game option

+## Credits
+This project was built as part of my web development course.
+The original idea came from The Odin Project's [Rock Paper Scissors project](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors).